sannasideup/mappingworkshop/README.md

 # WUworkshops
-This site is for workshops around mapping and GIS at Washington University
+This site is for 2 days of workshops around mapping and GIS at Washington University.